markcampanelli/pvfit/pvfit/measurement/spectral_correction/README.md

 ## Future Plans

-- Add bad computation detectors/warnings
+- Add detectors/warnings for (potentially) bad computations
-- Publish on [PyPI](https://pypi.org/) (this repo may first be subsumed as a sub-package by a larger PV-related open source Python repo)
 - Implement different algorithms as requested/contributed by the community, such as interpolation of a set of temperature-dependent quantum efficiency curves